MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Report 1 - Project Scoping Document/Project Scoping Document.md

 •	This project should be achievable using Open Source software solutions and the prototype should be able to run on UNE Turing’s system.

 •	Communication via UNE’s internal email system, Slack, Zoom and Teams as required.

+•	Project time expenditure will be recorded using Clockify

 •	Version control is via Github